DevVictor19/DevVictor19/README.md

 - Experience with cloud computing and AWS environment configuration
 - Proficient in agile methodologies (Scrum, Kanban) for project planning and execution

-Currently completing a Bachelor's degree in Information Systems with over a year and a half of experience in software development.
+Currently completing a Bachelor's degree in Information Systems.

 ## Resume